leothaud/antlr4-to-mlir/README.md

 To generate the AST dialect and the ANTLR project for an antlr-grammar `MyGrammar` with a starting rule `startingRule`, run `./Antlr4ToMlir /path/to/MyGrammar.g4 startingRule`.
 This will create an ANTLR project in folder `$ANTLR_GENERATION_FOLDER/MyGrammar` and a `MyGrammar` dialect in the mlir-standalone-project.

-### How to build and use the generated ANTLR project
+### How to build and use the generated ANTLR project?

 To build the generated ANTLR project for a grammar `MyGrammar` run
 ```bash